Boy survives Vietnam tourist boat sinking that killed dozens by sheltering in air pocket

 Search and rescue efforts are continuing for missing passengers and crew after sightseeing ship the Wonder Sea capsized in a squall on Saturday but have been hampered by bad weather.

-At least 37 people are confirmed dead from the sinking, state media reported, revising down an earlier toll but warning that it could still rise further.
-Vietnam News said there were 53 passengers and crew on board and 10 people had been rescued.
+At least 36 people are confirmed dead from the sinking, state media reported on Monday.
+Vietnam News Agency said there were 53 passengers and crew on board and 10 people had been rescued.
+Three people remain missing.

+On Monday, rescue teams recovered the body of a six-year-old boy who had been traveling with his family, according to the state-run Vietnam News Agency.
+The child’s body was found close to a nearby island, VNA reported, citing local officials.

 Another survivor, a 36-year-old Vietnamese man, described escaping the overturned boat by dumping his life jacket and swimming through an underwater window.